The Pad (and How to Use It)

-The Pad (and How to Use It) is a 1966 comedy film directed by Brian G. Hutton.
-It was based on the one-act play The Private Ear by Peter Shaffer.
+The Pad (and How to Use It) is a 1966 comedy film directed by Brian G. Hutton and starring Brian Bedford, Julie Sommars and James Farentino.
+It was written by Thomas C. Ryan and Ben Starr, based on the 1962 one-act play The Private Ear by Peter Shaffer.

 Plot

-A sensitive man named Bob Handman (Brian Bedford), who lives alone in his apartment, encounters whom he believes to be his ideal woman, Doreen (Julie Sommars), at a classical-music concert.
+A sensitive man named Bob Handman, who lives alone in his apartment, encounters whom he believes to be his ideal woman, Doreen at a classical-music concert.
 They arrange to meet at a later date at his pad.
-Because he is so unworldly, he asks his best friend Ted (James Farentino) along to the date for moral support.
+Because he is so unworldly, he asks his best friend Ted along to the date for moral support.
 It transpires that she only went to the classical concert because she was given a free ticket by a co-worker.
 She has no interest in classical music, which is Bob's passion, but she is charmed by Ted, who prepares the evening meal and flirts with her outrageously while Bob gets drunk.

 Bob and Ted fall out and Doreen goes off with Ted.
 The movie ends with Bob sitting in a darkened room, listening to the aria from Madame Butterfly.
 He gets up and drags the phonograph needle across the record several times, placing the needle back on the record.
 As he sits in the dark crying, the record skips repeatedly over the scratched aria.